tamago1908/Cursor-Changer.bat/README.md

 > ***I Need reviews!***

 # 📰 - **Latest News** -
-### **Development News (2024/08/22)**
+### **Development News (2024/09/01)**
-The development of the 1.14 update is 95% complete, and I plan to release it within a few weeks.
+The development of the 1.14 update is 99.98% Complete!
-This is because I decided to cancel some of the improvements that were initially planned and focus on polishing what I have now for release.
-Specifically, I decided to cancel improvements like the uninstallation menu and the Application Manager.
-If I didn't cancel these, it would take several more months before the release could happen.

-Now, regarding the progress, as I mentioned earlier, the cancellation of some improvements has brought the project close to completion.
-The remaining tasks involve finishing the partially implemented features, developing a menu to replace the canceled Application Manager, and making some minor adjustments.
-Once these are done, I can release the update.

-It shouldn't take much longer, so I expect to have it ready for release by the end of this month.
+There are only a few things to do.
+So if I do what I need to do, I can release it within 3 days!!

 &nbsp;